nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_containerBlankProject/setup_ContainerBatch.rst

   mvn archetype:generate -DarchetypeGroupId=com.nablarch.archetype -DarchetypeArtifactId=nablarch-container-batch-archetype -DarchetypeVersion={nablarch_version}

-The version of nablarch used in the above command is |nablarch_version|.
+The version of Nablarch used in the above command is |nablarch_version|.
 If you want to change the version, change the following parameters.

 .. list-table::
   :header-rows: 1